 - Grey brings about feelings of balance and calmness (Apple, Nike, Wikipedia)

 Colors also have strong cultural connotations.
-For example, in countries in the far east, pink and other lighter, “feminine” colors are favored by men.
+For example, red in China is perceived as a lucky color, while in the U.S. red is often seen as an aggressive or passionate color.
 Your choice of color should depend entirely on the market you are targeting.
 Again, the best advice is to test, test, test.

 Another effective way to use color in your webstore is to create stark contrasts.
 Contrasts help draw your customer’s eyes to a certain element on your page - so a bright ‘Add to Cart’ or ‘Buy Now’ button that sticks out of the background color palette will usually convert better than a button that blends in with the text.